 Pinball Hall of Fame– Their new facility is 10,000 square feet dedicated entirely to the Pinball Hall of Fame, where the entire family can enjoy non-violent pinball arcade games for very little dinero.
 All machines are available for play, so not only can you see them, you can actually play your old favorites.
 The pinball machines are all restored to like-new playing condition by people that love pinball and understand how a machine should work.
 Entrance is FREE, but you gotta pay to play.
 All older pinballs are set to 25 cents per play, and newer 1990s models are set to 50 cents per play.
 The PHoF is a non-profit organization, and after they cover their monthly expenses, the remainder of the money goes to the Salvation Army.
 Check them out on Facebook as well.
 Hours: Daily 11am-11pm (1610 E. Tropicana, Las Vegas NV.)

-The Planetarium – Experience the Desert Sky, inside and out.
-Located on the Cheyenne campus of CSN, Southern Nevada has only one public planetarium, where the stars are literally the stars of the show.
+The Planetarium – Experience the Desert Sky, inside and out. *Due to it being located on the Cheyenne campus of CSN, the Planetarium is closed at this time.
+Southern Nevada has only one public planetarium, where the stars are literally the stars of the show.
 Once the latitude, longitude, time and date are set, visitors are able to see a projection of what treasures the night sky will have to offer on that particular evening.
 The planetarium is fairly small, so be sure to get there early as it fills up fast.
 Also, once the presentation starts there is no admittance.
 Whether you’re looking for an educational experience or just something unique to see in Vegas, the Planetarium and Observatory will suit your needs.
 They offer FREE observatory viewing following the 8pm show every Friday and Saturday.
 Hours for the public showings: Friday Evening: Children/Families 6 pm, All ages 7 pm and Feature 8 pm, Saturday Afternoon and Evening: Children/Families 3:30 pm and 6 pm, All ages 7 pm and Feature 8 pm.
 Tickets are $6 for general admission. $4 for seniors over 55, children under 12, students of CCSN, military and youth groups.
 (3200 E. Cheyenne Avenue, North Las Vegas, NV 89030)

 Looking for more fun around the city?
 Check out our 10 Best Free and Cheap Things to do with Kids in Las Vegas, or our list of 10 Best Cheap Date Nights.